 UDP can also be used for applications that depend on the reliable exchange of information but should have their own methods to answer packets.
 These services are advantageous because they're not bound to fixed patterns to guarantee the completeness and correctness of the data packets sent.
 Users can decide how and when to respond to information that's not correct or sorted.

-UDP can also be used for multicasting because it supports packet switching.
-In addition, UDP is used for some routing update protocols, such as the Routing Information Protocol (RIP).
 UDP can be used in applications where speed rather than reliability is critical.
-For instance, it might be prudent to use UDP in an application sending data from a fast acquisition where it’s OK to lose some data points.
+For instance, it might be prudent to use UDP in an application sending data from a fast acquisition where it's OK to lose some data points.

 TCP vs. UDP